jecs-imperial/occam-pearce-kelly/README.md

 ## Acknowledgements

-* This implementation is based on the Peace-Kelly algorithm as given in [this](http://homepages.ecs.vuw.ac.nz/~djp/files/PK-JEA07.pdf) paper.
+This implementation is based on the algorithm described in the following paper:

+* [A Dynamic Topological Sort Algorithm for Directed Acyclic Graphs](http://homepages.ecs.vuw.ac.nz/~djp/files/PK-JEA07.pdf) by David J. Pearce and Paul H.J.
+Kelly

 ## Contact